 The pair of soft tissues on either side of the back of the throat are your tonsils.
 Tonsils help to fight infections and are part of the lymphatic system.
 When your tonsils are fighting an infection, they will actually slightly enlarge, called hypertrophic tonsils or tonsillitis, resulting in a reduction of your airway size which directly relates to an increased risk of snoring or developing sleep apnea.
 Continually infected tonsils may cause reoccurring sore throats, misalignment of your teeth called dental malocclusion, bad breath, abscesses, or an upper airway obstruction resulting in snoring or sleep apnea.
-Enlarged tonsils are usually seen in children and less commonly in adults.
+Enlarged tonsils are usually seen in children and less common in adults.
 Surgical tonsil removal (tonsillectomy) does not increase your risk of infection, however, it is said to reduce or eliminate snoring or other sleep-disordered breathing.
 Some claim it’s an excellent, last resort resolution to stop snoring.

 Alternatives to a tonsillectomy and Snoring

 Every surgery involves risks and having a tonsillectomy does not guarantee that the nasal airway will be improved or widened.
 There are other treatments out there that can be put to use before having a tonsillectomy done, as this cannot be reversed.

 Stop-snoring appliances include mandibular advancement devices and tongue stabilizing devices.

 A few nasal devices include chin straps, nasal cones, and nose vents.
 These products can usually be purchased over the counter.

 Positional therapy is achieved by positioning your body on its side in a certain way while sleeping in order to avoid snoring.